 GIVING PLAYERS A HOME-PLAY ASSIGNMENT IS EXTREMELY VITAL.

-You must begin by teaching your players to create their own environment focusing on the 1 vs. 1 game.
+It would help if you began by teaching your players to create their own environment focusing on the 1 vs. 1 game.

 - Give them the tools (in practice) to experiment and practice their way to success.